mecaneer23/paste-separately/README.md

 # Paste separately

-A simple way to paste block text one line at a time
+A simple python script to paste block text one line at a time

 ## Usage